- What is offshore software development?

 What is offshore software development?

-Offshore software development is when a company opens a new office called an offshore development centre and hires a team of developers in another country.
-They are permanent employees just like your in-house team, except that they’re based elsewhere.
+Offshore software development is when a company hires a dedicated software development team and opens a new office called an offshore development centre in another country.
+They are permanent employees just like your local team, except that they’re based elsewhere.

 For instance, IT giants like Google, Microsoft, and Apple have all established their R&D centres in Bangalore, the Silicon Valley of Asia.
 The lower operating costs, massive talent pool, and the opportunity to scale quickly allows them to increase their output and improve their technical expertise, without undue stress, hassle, or cost.